Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

 currently viewed patch set; one can add a summary comment, publish

-inline draft comments, and vote on the labels.
+inline draft comments, vote on the labels and adjust attention set.

 Clicking on the